Aviarita/filesystem/README.md

 ### client.open_file(filename, [pathid](https://github.com/Aviarita/filesystem/blob/master/README.md#paths-ids))
-    filename - name of the file you want to open path id - pathid of the path where the file will be created/opened from returns a metatable of functions
+    filename - name of the file you want to open path id - pathid of the path where the file will be created/opened in/from Returns a table of functions.

 ### file:read()
-    returns the content of the opened file
+    Returns the content of the file.

 ### file:write(text)
     text - text you want to write to the text
-    Writes the given text ot the file
+    Writes the given text ot the file.

 ### file:clear()
-    Clears the file
+    Clears the file.

 ### file:close()
-    Closes the file
+    Closes the file.

 ### Paths IDs
     MOD